 - the ADDITIONAL criteria for admission to the athletic training professional program listed on the SDSU Athletic Training Bachelor of Science Degree Program Prospective Students page.

-Acceptance into the athletic training professional program is required for major status.
+Acceptance into the Athletic Training Program is required for major status.
 Application to the program is competitive and limited in number.
 Applications are due February 1 each year.